 A 2019 scoping review by the National Center for Biotechnology Information focused on drug shortages and patient outcomes in a range of medical literature.
 The review found medication shortages have become a growing worldwide issue in recent years, and patients “were more commonly reported to have increased out of pocket costs, rates of drug errors, adverse events, mortality, and complaints during times of shortage.”

 Hospital pharmacies use a well-defined and highly controlled system of processes to get the right drug, in the right form and dose, to the right patient at the right time.

 Any change in the system, such as suddenly dealing with a specific drug shortage and finding viable alternatives, adds risk to the system and ultimately the patient.

 As experienced health system pharmacy professionals, we know how seriously and personally our peers take the care of all of their patients.
 Weighing on every pharmacy professional we’ve worked with is the worry they might be rushed into a situation where they have to change a drug and/or the processes around that drug, compromising the patient’s care if something gets delayed or overlooked.

 That’s why working to empower pharmacists is so important to us, so health system patients can receive the best care.
 We’re all about giving pharmacists advanced awareness, providing more options to proactively manage data and workflows, and reducing complexity through automation, as explained in our mission:

 “Empower pharmacy leaders with the tools they need to proactively mitigate the ongoing impacts of medication shortages, and deliver them with intelligent, intuitive solutions that hospitals can deploy to protect their patients from harm while efficiently responding to supply chain threats.”

-To schedule a demo of the OrbitalRX solution, email us at email@example.com.
+To schedule a demo of the OrbitalRX solution, send us a message.